mykhailog/hacs_ecoflow_iot/README.md

 The serial number of your Ecoflow device is located on the back side of the device.

-Add the following to your configuration.yaml file:
+Here is example of configuration.yaml file:

 ```yaml